Nadolina/WGS_Kastner_lab/README.md

 <details>

 <summary>
-Getting started with the piepline
+Getting started with the piepline - click on the arrow dropdown to review dependencies and inputs for this pipeline.
 </summary>

 ## Dependencies